dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 The Game class is the central coordinator that:
 - Initializes the Three.js scene, camera, and renderer
-- Sets up the space environment with starfield and specialized lighting
+- Sets up the environment with appropriate lighting and background
 - Manages game state (ball in motion, hole completion)
 - Updates all game objects during the animation loop
 - Handles events like hole completion and out-of-bounds